oo11o/imdber/README.md

 ## Import
 ```
-    # if you use ES
+    #use ES module
-    imoprt Imdeber from 'imdber'
+    imoprt imdb  from 'imdber'

-    # if you use CommonJS
-    const Imdeber = require('imdeber)
 ```
 ## Usage
 ```